HazyResearch/zoology/README.md

 ```
 We want to keep this install as lightweight as possible; the only required dependencies are: `torch, einops, tqdm, pydantic, wandb`.
 There is some extra functionality (*e.g.* launching sweeps in parallel with Ray) that require additional dependencies.
 To install these, run `pip install -e .[extra,analysis]`.

-**Training your first model.** Follow along in this colab.

 ## Configuration, Experiments, and Sweeps
-In this section, we'll walk through how to configure experiment and launch sweeps.
+In this section, we'll walk through how to configure an experiment and launch sweeps.

 *Configuration*.
 Models, data, and training are controlled by configuration objects.
 For details on available configuration fields, see the configuration definition in [`zoology/config.py`](zoology/config.py).
 The configuration is a nested Pydantic model, which can be instantiated as follows:
 ```python